flytbase/flytsim-docker/README.md

 $ cd linux/nvidiagraphics
 ```
 3. Make sure you have installed proprietary Nvidia driver > 340.29.
 Visit related FAQ section to find how to install Nvidia driver.
 4. If you are running Ubuntu, execute the setup.sh script which would install [docker](https://docs.docker.com/engine/installation/), [docker-compose](https://docs.docker.com/compose/install/), [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) and [nvidia-docker-compose](https://github.com/eywalker/nvidia-docker-compose) on your machine.
-In case you are using *other flavours of Linux*, please install them manually by following individual guides.
+In case you are using any *other flavour of Linux*, please install them manually by following their individual guides.

 ```bash
 $ sudo ./setup.sh